-The Times Interest Earned Ratio, or TIE, is a financial metric for gauging a company’s ability to settle its interest obligations.
+The Times Interest Earned Ratio, or TIE, is a financial metric used to gauge a company’s ability to settle its interest obligations.

 This ratio is especially useful for lenders and investors keen to understand the risk of offering a business credit or capital.